Eugene R. Cater

 Eugene Roy Cater (December 8, 1923 – January 15, 1990) was a Michigan politician.

 Early life and education

 Cater was born on December 8, 1923, in St. Joseph, Missouri.
 Cater was of Danish ancestry.
 Cater was a graduate of Ludington High School.

 Military career

 Cater served in the United States Army during World War II.
-Cater then served as a United States Coast Guard Auxiliary.
+Cater then served in the United States Coast Guard Auxiliary.
 Cater was a member of the National Order of the Trench Rats and the Disabled American Veterans.

 Career

 Cater owned and operated a laundry in Ludington, Michigan.
 On November 4, 1964, Cater was elected to the Michigan House of Representatives, where he represented the 98th district from January 1, 1965, to January 1, 1967.
 In May 1965, Cater, along with Republican Stanley M. Powell, introduced House Bill 2297, which sought to make the Petoskey stone Michigan's state stone.
 The bill was passed by the state house on May 19, 1965.
 On June 28, 1965, the bill was signed by Michigan Governor George W. Romney during a ceremony which was attended by Cater and Powell.
 During the ceremony, Cater presented Governor Romney with a tie clasp and cufflink set made of Petoskey stones.

 In 1975, Cater moved from Ludington to Palmetto, Florida.